Need a little extra push to crush today’s swim practice? Here’s your ultimate breakdown of the best waterproof headphones for swimmers.

 3. Hydroactive Waterproof Headphones

-The wrap-around setup of the HydroActive waterproof headphones are the main reason they are on this list.
+The wrap-around setup of the HydroActive waterproof headphones is the main reason they are on this list.

 For swimmers who don’t like the over-the-ear headphones, or are tired of having earbuds jostle out of their ears once they pick up speed in the water (or more infuriatingly, when you push off), the wrap-around band on these particular waterproof headphones allow for a more stable and secure fit.
 The band itself is made of a memory wire that helps you tweak the fit around the back of your head so that they stay almost completely in place.